 INCORPORATION OF CODE

-First Gas agrees to provide and the Shipper agrees to accept Gas transmission services in respect of the transport of the Shipper’s Gas through the Transmission System on the terms and conditions set out in this Transmission Services Agreement (TSA) and the Gas Transmission Access Code (as amended from time to time) (the Code).
+First Gas agrees to provide and the Shipper agrees to accept Gas transmission services in respect of the transport of the Shipper’s Gas through the Transmission System on the terms and conditions set out in this Transmission Services Agreement (TSA) and the Gas Transmission Access Code (as amended from time to time) but not including the common terms of interconnection set out in Schedule Five and Schedule Six (the Code).

 Each Party agrees to comply with and be bound by the terms and conditions of the Code as if they were set out in full in this TSA.